daniel-seiler/ImageTheming/README.md

 --- | ---
 ![](resources/avatars.githubusercontent.com-original.png) | ![](resources/avatars.githubusercontent.com-omni.png)

+## Selecting a theme

+As soon as you found your theme, the appropriate name must be selected from [these](https://github.com/Mayccoll/Gogh/tree/master/themes) files (without the .sh extension).
+Example: `OneDark -> one-dark.sh -> ... -t=one-dark`

 ## Why

 Ever wanted to use a wallpaper, but it didn't match your color theme?